Women on the Road: Tell us a bit about the subtext of your travels - no destination, no time limit, no plan, no worries...

 This current trip was never a matter of deciding if I should go but more a matter of when.
 With my internet business pulling in a bit of money and my feet getting itchy for travel, January 2008 seemed like as good a time as any to break free and just go for it.
 It has never been a difficult choice for me.
 Travelling is what I love to do most!

-My ultimate goal is for my websites to continue to earn enough to allow me to be able to live anywhere in the world while only having to update them from time to time.
+Kirsty: My ultimate goal was for my small collection of websites to continue to earn enough to allow me to be able to live anywhere in the world while only having to update them from time to time.
 I don't care about becoming rich but having time to travel, attempt to learn languages and pursue other interests is important to me.
 I ended up accumulating about 15 websites (I bought about 5 of them) and I still have them now.
 Though they earn a lot less for me now, I still get the occasional ad sale.

 Once the sites are all set up it's possible to maintain a certain income level without needing to put in much day to day work but getting to this point has taken me thousands of hours of work over several years.
 I started my first site as a hobby in 2001 and didn't make a cent for years but, as the internet became more and more commercial, I started to see the payoff.